View related news articles

 Not all solicitors know about the various tax reliefs that can be claimed and if you speak to someone who is not a specialist you may well come away thinking you could do the job yourself.
 However, any solicitor who is a member of the Law Society’s Private Client Section or a member of the Society of Trust and Estate Practitioners (“STEP”) will be able to review an Inheritance Tax return and advise if there are any additional reliefs to be claimed.
 Bearing in mind that an executor will have personal liability to the beneficiaries if they have paid too much tax, it could be money well spent.

-If you are dealing with a taxable estate and you would like expert advice, please contact our Private Client Department on 0161 941 4000 or email us email@example.com.
+If you are dealing with a taxable estate and you would like expert advice, please contact the Wills, Trusts & Probate team within our Private Client Department on 0161 941 4000 or email us email@example.com.